 The Jared Coffin House is now a historic downtown hotel.
 Employees and guests report seeing an old man rocking in a chair by the fireplace or a chair rocking itself.
 There is also a rumored haunting by a Puritan woman who scowls at unwed couples sharing a bedroom at the Inn.

 George C. Gardiner House

 The George C. Gardiner House, located at 141 Main Street, was long thought to be haunted.
-In reality it was the specter of a messy divorce that led the house to be neglected and to fall into disrepair.
-The New York Times published a piece titled, “A Real Estate Mystery on Proper Nantucket” in July of 2001 detailing the house’s neglect and the vindictive reasons behind it.
+In reality, the specter of a messy divorce led the house to be neglected and to fall into disrepair.
+The New York Times published a piece titled “A Real Estate Mystery on Proper Nantucket” in July of 2001, detailing the house’s neglect and the vindictive reasons behind it.

 Despite the more human hauntings of the house, rumors of rattling silverware and other spooky occurrences have persisted, consistent with the then-dilapidated appearance of the historic downtown home.
 The house was renovated in 2005, and the ghostly occurrences seem to have tapered off with the upgrades and repairs.

 Other spooky locations include The Chicken Box.
 Rumors say that it was a prohibition-era speakeasy and is now the home of several bootlegging Nantucket ghosts.
 Other haunting attractions include The Unitarian Church, where an old minister roams the bell tower, and a few other old hotels rumored to have ghostly guests.

 Nantucket Ghost Books

 If you can’t get enough of Nantucket ghosts and haunted history, consider picking up one of the books on the subject.
 These include Nantucket Hauntings, The Ghosts of Nantucket, and Haunted Nantucket Island.
 You can also continue on to read more tales of haunted Cape Cod.

 This Post Has One Comment